brendenlake/omniglot/README.md

 Each of the 1623 characters was drawn online via Amazon's Mechanical Turk by 20 different people.
 Each image is paired with stroke data, a sequences of [x,y,t] coordinates with time (t) in milliseconds.
 Stroke data is available in MATLAB files only.

+### Citing this data set
+Please cite the following paper:

+Lake, Brenden M., Salakhutdinov, Ruslan, and Tenenbaum, Joshua B. (in press).
+Human-level concept learning through probabilistic program induction. _Science_.

+We are grateful for the [Omniglot](http://www.omniglot.com/) encyclopedia of writing systems for helping to make this data set possible.

 ### CONTENTS
 The Omniglot data set contains 50 alphabets total.